farahAtieh/MyMealsApp/README.md

 # MyMealsApp

 # Kotlin Multiplatform Meals Application
 This app generates a random list of meals categorized by their first letter upon each refresh with their respective images.
 Users will have the option to mark meals as favorites.
-The data for the app will be retrieved from TheMealDB APIand then cache it in our local database.
+The data for the app will be retrieved from TheMealDB API(www.themealdb.com/api/json/v1/1) and then cache it in our local database.
+Additionally, users can view their favorite meals, which are stored locally in our database.

 <img width="1164" alt="android_ios_app" src="https://github.com/farahAtieh/MyMealsApp/assets/40662178/fa5c85fc-e797-4c62-880d-a299d9bd1442">